DEAL OR NO DEAL · 2024

 03

 The decision didn't stay inside its brief.
-The collapsible panel was adopted as a platform-wide UX standard across every product in the Playtech Next Gen network — recognised across product, engineering, and director level.
+The collapsible panel was adopted as a platform-wide UX standard across every product in the Next Gen network.

-The adoption across other games in the platform, validated the instinct.
+Its adoption across other products in the platform validated the instinct.

 Weather app image